Comparison · NinjaTrader 8

 Consider the sequence that produces most blown sessions.
 A trade stops out.
 The trader re-enters within 30 seconds at double the normal size, in the same direction.
 The stop gets moved wider as price goes against the position.
 Another stop-out.
 Another fast re-entry.
 The daily loss limit fires after the third or fourth cycle.

 Guardian Angel could not intervene at any point before the limit fired, because none of those behavioral events are financial thresholds.
 The re-entry pace, the stop modification, the size escalation: these are behavioral signals.
 They are measurable from the order stream before any P&L consequence registers.
-Guardian Angel was not built to read them, and the P&L-based design means it structurally cannot.
+Guardian Angel was not built to read them, and a P&L-based design has no place to surface them — they live one layer earlier than anything it measures.

 Where Meridian operates

-Meridian is a real-time psychological stability monitor.
-It reads the NinjaTrader 8 order stream and extracts seven behavioral signals continuously: Revenge Entry, Stop Manipulation, Size Spike, Rushed Exit, Position Overstay, Rule Violations, and Overtrading Pace.
+Meridian is a complete risk manager for NinjaTrader 8.
+It enforces the same financial floors Guardian Angel is built around — daily loss limits, drawdown thresholds, single-trade loss caps, loss-streak cutoffs — tracks your declared trade-count and size rules live, and then adds a layer Guardian Angel does not have: it reads the NinjaTrader 8 order stream and extracts seven behavioral signals continuously: Revenge Entry, Stop Manipulation, Size Spike, Hold Bias, Position Overstay, Rule Violations, and Overtrading Pace.
 Each is measured against that specific trader's own session history, not a fixed threshold.
 A trader who normally enters every 12 minutes looks different from one who enters every 3.
 The baseline is personal and adapts as the trader's style evolves.

-Those seven signals feed into a composite Psychological Stability Index, updated in under 100 milliseconds after every order event.
-When Meridian Guard is enabled, the PSI and the individual signals can trigger five escalating responses: a quiet alert, a typed acknowledgment before the next entry, a mandatory timed countdown, a persistent risk-alert mode requiring confirmation before each order, or a broker disconnect.
-The typed acknowledgment, where the trader must type a phrase they wrote while calm before continuing, is something no financial-outcome enforcer can offer.
+Those seven signals feed into a composite Psychological Stability Index, updated in real time.
+When Meridian Guard is enabled, the PSI and the financial triggers can fire five escalating responses: a quiet notification, a persistent risk-alert banner (non-blocking), a typed acknowledgment — where the trader must type a phrase they wrote while calm — before the next entry, a trading pause that blocks new entries for a window you defined, or a broker disconnect.

-Meridian is an Official NinjaTrader Ecosystem Vendor, reviewed and approved by NinjaTrader's Compliance and QA teams in May 2026.
+Meridian is an Official NinjaTrader Ecosystem Vendor, audited and approved by NinjaTrader's Compliance, QA, and Executive teams in May 2026.

 | Guardian Angel | Meridian | |